Skip to content

 Best Practices

-Here are some best practices to follow when using the Live Update SDK to ensure a smooth user experience.
+Here are some best practices to follow when using the Live Update SDK to ensure a smooth user experience:

-Enable Automatic Rollbacks
+Automatic Rollbacks

 The Live Update SDK supports automatic rollbacks in case an invalid bundle is provided.
 To enable this feature, you first need to configure the readyTimeout configuration option in your Capacitor project.
 This option specifies the maximum amount of time to wait for the app to be ready before rolling back to the built-in app bundle.